DEROCK007/News-Website/README.md

 A website where users can add stories, write/edit comments, and search for stories by a keyword
 # Link: http://ec2-54-164-126-240.compute-1.amazonaws.com/~mwindlinger/mod3index.php

--> Password Modifying
+Use username testuser and testpassword if you want to log in, or you can create your own user -> Password Modifying

     - User can change his/her password freely by clicking the "Change Password" button on the index page.